gvnadir/SailPoint-IdentityIQ/README.md

 The process of collecting or **reading** data from applications in your organization.
 Regular, periodic aggregation is key to keeping identity cubes up to date.

+### Correlation

+Correlation rules ensure that the right data is associated with the right identity.

 #### Governance Model Steps

 1. **Aggregation**: Process of collecting data from the applications in your origanization, the key to keeping identities up-to-date
-2. **Compliance Management**: With this module, the enterprise can confirm that the users have onlty the access they need
+2. **Compliance Management**: With this module, the enterprise can confirm that the users have only the access they need
 3. **Lifecycle Management**: Changes management to identities over time

-## Access Request
+## Access Requests

-Users can ask for changes to access by requesting the addition or removal of roles and entitlements.
+Users can ask for changes to access by requesting the _addition_ or _removal_ of **roles** and **entitlements**.
 Access requests are a function of the IdentityIQ Lifecycle Manager module.

+### Provisioning Plan

+Submitting the request creates a **provisioning plan** to represent the request and kicks off the appropriate **workflow**.

+### Workflow

+The workflow definition determines how iiq process the request.
+For example the workflow can include a policy evaluation.
+Then the workflow handles submitting the request provisioning.

-## Provisioning
+## Manual Provisioning

-> Provisioning refers to the **automated process of granting or revoking access** to various systems, applications, and resources based on defined policies and rules.
+> Manual Provisioning refers to the **process of granting or revoking access** to various systems, applications, and resources based on defined policies and rules.
 It involves creating, modifying, or deleting user accounts, roles, and permissions across an organization's IT infrastructure.

 ## Event-Driven Provisioning

-> Event-driven provisioning is a specific approach where provisioning actions are triggered by specific events or changes in the system.
+>Event-driven provisioning is an **automated** process used to keep an identity's access current with their job needs and responsibilities.
+With it, enterprises can automatically provision or change access that’s required and remove access that's no longer necessary.

 ### Event-Driven Provisioning Process

-- IdentityIQ monitors data: looking for changes, also known as **events**
+1. _IdentityIQ monitors data_: looking for changes, also known as **events**
-- IdentityIQ detects changes: when an event, or change, is detected by IdentityIQ, provisioning is initiated
+2. _IdentityIQ detects changes_: when an event, or change, is detected by IdentityIQ, provisioning is initiated.
+For example, an identity's department attribute has changed
-- IdentityIQ provisioning data: the processo of **writing** the changes to the systems or applications that are defined to IdenitityIQ
+3. _IdentityIQ provisioning data_: the process of **writing** the changes to the systems or applications that are defined to IdenitityIQ

+### Lifecycle Events with Rapid Setup

+Event-driven provisioning is provided in IdentityIQ using **lifecycle events**.
+Rapid Setup provides pre-configured processes to streamline these lifecycle events:

+- **Joiners** are new identities that are starting with the company.
+- **Movers** include identities that are moving to a new location or department or those changing job titles.
+- **Leavers** are identities that are departing the company.

 ## Certification and Access Reviews